sist-cs120/project-doc/source/project1.rst

 Task 7: (Optional, 1 point) MIMO
 ============================================================

-Multiple Input Multiple Output (MIMO_) systems are a significant advancement in modern communication systems.
+(TODO) Multiple Input Multiple Output (MIMO_) systems are a significant advancement in modern communication systems.
 Radio MIMO designs distinguish multiple simultaneous data streams through leveraging differences in the propagation paths between different Tx and Rx antennas.
 Please prepare two microphones for the Rx node and two speakers for the Tx node, and refer to radio MIMO designs [CCR10]_ to implement a 2×2 audio MIMO system.

 .. admonition:: Performance Assessment